A decentralized social network that uses Markdown files over HTTP. Content and presentation decoupled. https://plaintext.casa

 *) Either nick or author is required.
 Use nick for Org Social compatibility.

 The feed title can be defined either as level one title (like, # The Title in Markdown) or like any other variable (:title: The Title in MD or ADOC, or #+TITLE: The Title in Org).
-For Org Social compatibility, use the latter.

 Depending on the format, the header might be formatted differently.
 Org-mode files should be formatted just like Org-Social suggests.
 AsciiDoc files should use AsciiDoc's Document Headers.
 Markdown has no build-in support for meta data, so plaintext.casa comes with its own format for it, that is heavily inspired by AsciiDoc's.
 See the examples folder for all supported formats and their specifics.